Any questions?

 Trademark infringement by repackaging and by removing statutory mandatory information

 A trade mark infringement is also assumed if legally required information about the identity of the manufacturer, the intended use and the composition is indicated on the packaging.
 This is the case, for example, with cosmetic articles.
-If such articles are offered without packaging, the quality function of the goods is thereby impaired (ECJ of 12.7.2011 - C-324/09 - L'Oreal SA and others / eBay International AG and others).
+If such articles are offered without packaging, the quality function of the goods is thereby impaired (European General Court of 12.7.2011 - C-324/09 - L'Oreal SA and others / eBay International AG and others).

 For more information on trade mark infringements by repackaging and relabelling, see "Exhaustion principle".